 - MISD will arrange for additional cleaning and disinfecting of surfaces that are touched in common throughout the day.
 This will include objects such as door handles, common tables/desks, shared supplies such as art supplies, and high touch devices such as shared laptops or tablets.

 - MISD will arrange for cleaning of commonly-touched surfaces in classrooms between different class groups, if the same room will be used by multiple class groups.
 The CDC has provided guidance on cleaning community buildings to prevent COVID-19 spread.
 EFI, our custodial contractor, will follow this guidance.

 Whenever possible, campuses will open windows or otherwise work to improve air flow by allowing outside air to circulate in the building.

 Where feasible without disrupting the educational experience, MISD will encourage students to practice social distancing.
-In classroom spaces that allow it, student desks may be placed six feet apart when possible.

 - When feasible and appropriate (for example, in physical education classes as weather permits), it will be preferable for students to gather outside, rather than inside, because of the likely reduced risk of virus spread outdoors.

 Muenster ISD will follow the latest CDC guidelines and TEA guidance.
 If you have any questions or concerns, please contact MISD.